Latteralus/LCC/structure.md

 ## Next Steps

-The project has completed Phases 1, 2, and 3, and is now ready to proceed to Phase 4.
+The project has completed Phases 1, 2, 3, and 4.
 The following steps should be prioritized next:

-1. Implement Macro Recording:
-   - Develop `macro-recorder.js` for capturing user actions
-   - Integrate with the new macro editor component
-   - Implement action recording for clicks, keystrokes, and delays

-2. Implement Macro Playback:
-   - Develop `macro-player.js` for replaying recorded macros
-   - Create a sequencing engine for action playback
-   - Implement error handling during playback

-3. Enhance Error Handling:
+1. Enhance Error Handling:
-   - Implement `error-handler.js` for comprehensive error management
+   - Develop `error-handler.js` with comprehensive error management
-   - Add error recovery mechanisms
+   - Implement error recovery mechanisms
    - Create user-friendly error notifications

-4. Complete Platform-Specific Implementation:
-   - Enhance existing modules with better platform-specific handling
+   - Add better error logging with context

+2. Platform-Specific Refinements:
+   - Improve Windows-specific functionality
+   - Enhance macOS integration and permissions
-   - Test on multiple platforms to ensure compatibility
+   - Test on multiple platforms and configurations
+   - Ensure consistent behavior across platforms

+3. Application Packaging:
+   - Configure Electron Builder for distribution
+   - Create installers for Windows and macOS
+   - Set up auto-update capability
+   - Create platform-specific builds

+4. Documentation and Testing:
+   - Create comprehensive user documentation
+   - Implement unit tests for core modules
+   - Add integration tests for main workflows
+   - Write developer documentation for future extension

 This structure and these conventions ensure that modules can be developed independently while maintaining compatibility, reducing the need for rewrites when expanding functionality.